bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/arrayExam.rst

       :correct: e
       :feedback_a: While count starts at 0 it is incremented when a match is found, which will happen when i1 is 1 and i2 is 0.
       :feedback_b: This would be true if the loop stopped after the first match was found, but it does not.
-      :feedback_c: This would be true if the code only looked for a match at the same indicies.
+      :feedback_c: This would be true if the code only looked for a match at the same indices.
       :feedback_d: This would be true if both i2 and i1 were incremented when a match was found.
       :feedback_e: This code only increments i2 when a match is found, which means that the 2 at position 2 in x1 matches both 2's in x2.